rahulpnath/hugoBlog/content/drafts/net_core_pdf.markdown

 ---
-title: "Net Core and PDF"
+title: "Generating PDF: .Net Core and Azure Web Application"
 drafts: true
 comments: false
 ---

-Generating a PDF is one of those features that comes along in a while and gets me thinking.
+Generating a PDF is one of those features that come along in a while and gets me thinking.

 _How do I do this now?_